-Editor’s note: this review was updated on March 4, 2020, to account for price changes and address how to solve common recording problems.
+Editor’s note: this Blue Ember review was updated on June 2, 2020, to address limited availability.

 The Blue Ember serves a vast array of content creators from musicians, to podcasters, and YouTubers.
 The slim, sophisticated design means it can appear on screen without being an eyesore or distraction, while the analog XLR connection maintains excellent audio quality and provides flexibility for those needing a more professional studio setup.
 Its cardioid recording pattern is forgiving, while effectively lessening off-axis noise.
 This results in a cleaner recording and less time spent post-processing.

 If you’re having trouble figuring out which mic is best for you, check out our guide here.